 Regarding Langeøya (and Kiepertøya, which is similar), it is the shape that it really striking: it is made up of a series of five rocky hills which are between 37 and 54 metres high and connected by narrow, low-lying land bridges.
 Geologically speaking, Langeøya consists of dolerite, a basalt-like rock.
 The low-lying land bridges have some rocky beaches with some driftwood (and the inevitable marine plastic litter).

 Vegetation is mostly restricted to lichens.
 There is no „stationary“ wildlife other than some breeding birds such as arctic terns and – at a little pond – red-throated divers.
 But it is not unusual to see one or several walrus swimming around in this neighbourhood, and there is certainly a polar bear roaming between the rocky hills somewhere on these islands.
-There was an accident with a polar bear with lethal outcome on neighbouring Kiepertøya – so be careful if you ever get here.
+There was an accident with a polar bear with fatal outcome on neighbouring Kiepertøya – so be careful if you ever get here.

 BOOKS, CALENDAR, POSTCARDS AND MORE